yungshenglu/StudyJams/Coursera/CoreInfra/2-StartGCP/README.md

     > Answer: a.
 8. Which statement is true about billing for solutions deployed using Cloud Marketplace (formerly known as Cloud Launcher)?
    * a.
 You pay only for the underlying GCP resources you use, with the possible addition of extra fees for commercially licensed software.
    * b.
-You pay only for the underlying GCP resources you use; Google pays the license fees for commercially licensed software. x
+You pay only for the underlying GCP resources you use; Google pays the license fees for commercially licensed software.
    * c.
-Cloud Marketplace solutions are always free. x
+Cloud Marketplace solutions are always free.
    * d.
 After a trial period, each Cloud Marketplace solution assesses a fixed recurring monthly fee.
-   > Answer:
+   > Answer: a.